pippo1980/paxos4j/README.md

 * DataStorage

 ## use snowflake distribute id algorithm to generate instanceId
-to avoid central node when currency propose value on different worker node, use snowflake algorithm to generate instance on each worker node.
+to avoid central node when currency propose value on different worker node, use snowflake algorithm to generate instanceId on worker node each other.
 ![](https://github.com/pippo1980/paxos4j/blob/master/doc/instance_id_generator.png)